elcicd/el-CICD-docs/tutorial.md

 1. From the el-CICD directory, create a new builds for the following Jenkins Agents by running the following commands.

 ```
+cat agents/Dockerfile.base | oc new-build -D - --name jenkins-agent-el-cicd-base -n openshift
+oc logs -f jenkins-agent-el-cicd-base-1-build  -n openshift

 cat agents/Dockerfile.python | oc new-build -D - --name jenkins-agent-python -n openshift
-oc logs -f jenkins-agent-python-1-build
+oc logs -f jenkins-agent-python-1-build  -n openshift

 cat agents/Dockerfile.java-maven | oc new-build -D - --name jenkins-agent-java-maven -n openshift
-oc logs -f jenkins-agent-java-maven-1-build
+oc logs -f jenkins-agent-java-maven-1-build -n openshift

 cat agents/Dockerfile.R | oc new-build -D - --name jenkins-agent-r-lang -n openshift
-oc logs -f jenkins-agent-r-lang-1-build
+oc logs -f jenkins-agent-r-lang-1-build -n openshift
 ```

+Alternatively, there is a shell script, `create-all-agents.sh`, in the `agents` directory that can be run.
 Depending on your network speed, it can take up to 30 minutes for all images to be created.

 To see how these Agents are tied into the el-CICD Build Framework, take a look at the file `vars/elCicdNode.groovy` in the `el-CICD-utils` repository.
 This utility defines the Agent using the Jenkins Kubernetes plugin, and at the top is a map form _codebase_ to to the Jenkins Agent images required for the build.
 Should you wish to add new build definitions to your installation, you will create a new Agent image as above, and map the _codebase_ to the image to the newly created image.